Minitab MTW files

 To extract all readable worksheets and streams from a Minitab file, simply run:

-indexly extract-mtw path/to/datafile.mtw
+indexly extract-mtw path/to/datafile.mtw --output ./mtw-output

 Example output:

+The worksheet CSV contains decoded numeric columns.
+The notes file contains readable descriptions, citations, or column explanations found in the MTW stream.
 Binary or non-decodable data is safely written as .bin files for later inspection.

 Extended WorksheetInfo Extraction